WKIX-FM: History

 On December 26, 2022, two additional stations, WKJO in Smithfield and WPLW-FM in Hillsborough, began simulcasting the programming originating from WKIX-FM.

 Other stations called WKIX

-The WKIX letters were used for many years by the Raleigh station now known once again as WKIX, followed by the Raleigh station now called WBBB, then the station now called WPLW-FM and, after its first stint on the station now called WKJO, on the station now called WZKT in Kinston, North Carolina.
+The callsign WKIX was used for many years by the Raleigh station now known once again as WKIX, followed by the Raleigh station now called WBBB, then the station now with callsign WPLW-FM and, after its first stint on the station now carrying the callsign WKJO, on the station now called WZKT in Kinston, North Carolina.
 The first station to be called WKIX was WISW in Columbia, South Carolina.